 Before we wrap up this guide to caring for a cockatiel, let’s go into one more very important, albeit less pleasant, aspect of cockatiel care.

-As with any pet, it’s important to have a plan ready for medical emergencies.
-You should also be able to recognize basic symptoms of illness.
+First off, any room your parrot has access to should be made fully parrot-safe.
+Additionally, as with any pet, it’s important to have a plan ready for medical emergencies.
+You should also be able to recognize the basic symptoms of illness.

 Tip: Adding a new cockatiel to your flock?
 You should always book a vet visit for general check-up.
 Better safe than sorry!
-An annual check-up is also not a bad idea.
+An twice-annual check-up is also not a bad idea.